OWASP/www-project-developer-guide/draft/06-secure-design/03-cryptographic-practices.md

 * Do not use IV twice for a fixed key o Cryptography in general
 * All protocols and algorithms for authentication and secure communication should be well vetted by the cryptographic community.
-* Perform Message integrity checking by using a “combined mode of operation,” or a MAC based on a block cipher.
+* Perform Message integrity checking by using a combined mode of operation, or a MAC based on a block cipher.
 * Do not use key sizes less than 128 bits or cryptographic hash functions with output sizes less than 160 bits.
 * Do not use custom cryptographic algorithms that have not been vetted by cryptography community
 * Do not hardcode cryptographic keys in applications?